-- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.) - ⇒ It will be optional for first-year applicants applying through 2024 to submit the SAT or ACT as part of their application.
+- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.) - ⇒ It will be optional for first-year applicants applying through 2024 to submit the SAT or ACT as a part of their application.
 If students have SAT and/or ACT scores that they feel are reflective of their academic ability, they can choose to submit them with their application.
 If they do not have any scores or choose not to submit them, their application will not be negatively impacted.
-Students who do not submit an ACT or SAT score must meet the minimum weighted GPA requirement of 2.5 to be considered for undergraduate admissions.
+Students who do not submit an ACT or SAT score must meet the minimum weighted GPA requirement of 2.5 to be considered for undergraduate admission.
+If they choose to send scores, UNCW will consider either the SAT or ACT, or both if both are provided.

-G. Flease illuicate willcii tests you ii institution uses for placement (e.g., state tests):
+- G. Please indicate which tests your institution uses for placement (e.g., state tests): - ⊠ SAT

-⊠ SAT

-⊠ AP
+- ⊠ AP

-☑ Institutional Exam

-☐ State Exam (specify): (Click or tap here to enter text.
+- ☐ State Exam (specify): Click or tap here to enter text.